Planning Your Trip

 What to Eat & Drink

-Frankfurt is a new city by German standards.
-First established by Napoleon in 1810, the financial center of the country was thoroughly destroyed during World War II.
+Frankfurt has a long history dating back to the early days of the Holy Roman Empire.
+During World War II the financial center of the country was thoroughly destroyed.
 Unlike Dresden and many other German cities, Frankfurt shrugged off its elegant historic architecture and emerged anew as "Mainhattan" (named for the Main River winding through the city and the skyscrapers reminiscent of Manhattan).

 This sleek German hub is an international destination for business, its major international airport, and its exciting event and dining scene.
 The largest city in the state of Hesse and fifth-largest in Germany, Frankfurt is a world-class city with an impressive skyline of skyscrapers and a vibrant community of university students, internationals, convention-goers, and cultured locals